 Complete this form acknowledging that you viewed the training: Confirmation of cart training.

-Submit a copy of your driver's license to W&J Protection Services, have a motor vehicle report completed by Protection Services, and set up hands-on training with Protection Services.
+Submit a copy of your driver's license to W&J Office of Campus & Public Safety, have a motor vehicle report completed by this office, and set up hands-on training with the Office of Campus & Public Safety.

 For more information or to reserve a college car or van please contact Donna Gruhalla 724-223-6012.